4383/defected/README.md

 to show that he was located in Asia where some timezone changes reflect Eastern Europe timezone.
 Some timezone changes are so short that **JiaT75** travel faster than light.

-**We should notice that it is now easy to understand the whole story after the fact.
-We don't want to incriminate anyone.
-We simply want to highligh such kind of social engineering to try to avoid in the future.**

 ## How It Works